iainctduncan/scheme-for-max/README.md

 ### Installing on Mac OSX Big Sur

 As above, move the Scheme-For-Max folder into `~/Documents/Max 8/Packages`.
 Open the `externals` folder, hold down the control key and right click s4m.mxo and choose "open".
 You'll get an ugly warning about not being able to veify it's not malware.
 Finally click on the "open" button.
 Nothing will really happenm but now scheme for Max should be usable.

+### Installing on M1

+As above, but replace the s4m.mxo file with the one in the Universal Binary update for 0.3.
+This is temporary during testing.

 ## Documentation and Community
 An extensive help file demonstrating all official features of the release is included, with